Supraorbital nerve

-The supraorbital nerve is one of two branches of the frontal nerve, itself a branch of the ophthalmic nerve.
-The other branch of the frontal nerve is the supratrochlear nerve.
+The supraorbital nerve is one of two terminal branches - the other being the supratrochlear nerve - of the frontal nerve (itself a branch of the ophthalmic nerve (CN V1)).
+It exits the orbit via the supraorbital foramen/notch before splitting into a medial branch and a lateral branch.
+It innervates the skin of the forehead, upper eyelid, and the root of the nose.

 Structure

+Origin

 The supraorbital nerve branches from the frontal nerve midway between the base and apex of the orbit.

+Course

-It travels anteriorly above the levator palpebrae superioris and exits the orbit through the supraorbital foramen (or notch) in the superior margin orbit.
-It exits the orbit lateral to the supratrochlear nerve.
-It then ascends onto the forehead beneath the corrugator supercilii and frontalis muscles and divides into a medial branch and lateral branch.
+It travels anteriorly superior to the levator palpebrae superioris muscle.
+It exits the orbit through the supraorbital foramen/notch in the superior margin orbit, exiting it lateral to the supratrochlear nerve.
+It then ascends onto the forehead deep to the corrugator supercilii muscle and frontalis muscles.

-Function
+Fate

+It divides into a medial branch and lateral branch - usually after emerging from the orbit, but sometimes already within the orbit.

+Distribution

 The supraorbital nerve provides sensory innervation to the skin of the lateral forehead and upper eyelid, as well as the conjunctiva of the upper eyelid and mucosa of the frontal sinus.